 Ecological Intensification & Perennial Polyculture

-With the intercrop systems, called polycultures, we hope to incorporate the benefits of diversity seen in nature.
+- With the intercrop systems, called polycultures, The Land Institute hopes to incorporate the benefits of diversity seen in nature.

 All species in natural ecosystems have undergone many cycles of natural selection resulting in adaptations to specific ecological conditions.
 For example, many grass species have developed resistance to specific plant diseases.
 Genes coding for disease resistance can be incorporated into perennial crops through breeding.
 Perennialism is another trait that occurs at the species level and is controlled by numerous genes.